»Is the autopilot defective? The security service is stopping us…«, Nevon asked, looking back at Dowagen and Nuna.

-Two cars with blue lights lined up on the motorway before and after the vehicle, which has now slowed down by itself.
-After the first exit into a glade there was a roadhouse.
-So far they have already driven through hundreds of kilometers of forest, only that they have seen for a long time right and left of the motorway.
-In regular intervals there was such a fully automatic resting place, which was usually empty and was built in the same way down to the last detail.
-This rest stop was situated a little higher on a hill far above the forest.
-You could now see on the horizon that there were only trees in all directions.
-Nevon, his girlfriends Dowagen and Nuna got out of the car and a little intimidated they lined up with their backs to the standing vehicle.
+Two cars with blue lights lined up on the motorway before and after the vehicle, which had slowed on it’s own.
+After the first exit into the glade there was a roadhouse.
+So far they had already driven through hundreds of kilometers of forest, having seen only that on both the left and the right of the motorway.
+At regular intervals along the motorway there were automatic resting places, which were usually empty and were built in the same way down to the last detail.
+The particular rest stop they were now at was situated a little higher on a hill far above the forest.
+You could now see on the horizon that there were only trees in every direction.
+Nevon, Nuna, and Dowagen got out of the car, lining up with their backs to their vehicle.

-»F»Passengers, do you know why you were stopped?«, one of the four officers asked the frightened passengers.
+»Passengers, do you know why you were stopped?«, one of the four officers asked the frightened passengers.

-»My friend Nevon was in hospital for a long time and now we want to visit his relatives in the north.
+Dowagen tried to explain in a weak voice: »My friend Nevon was in the hospital for a long time and now we want to visit his relatives in the North.
 He lay in bed for months and now a little distraction would do him good.«

-»That’s right, Steel Nevon was in hospital for three months«, a security guard read on a tablet-like device. »It also says here that he suffers from amnesia.
-Our next instruction now is to explain to you your rights and obligations so please just tell us the truth or keep quiet.
-The trial can begin now«, and he dictated the date and time into the device from his hands, after which all four officers were silent for a few seconds.
-Then the officer continued with the same pitch:
+»That’s right.
+I see here that Steel Nevon was in the hospital for three months«, one of the officer’s said, looking at information on a tablet-like device. »It also says here that he suffers from amnesia.
+Our next instruction now is to explain to you your rights and obligations, so please just tell us the truth or keep quiet.
+The trial can begin now.« With this the officer dictated the date and time into the device, during which the other officers were silent.
+Once this was complete he continued.

 »You are driving a vehicle that has been reported as stolen.
-You are also four thousand kilometers far away from the last place where the owner parked his car.«
+You are also four thousand kilometers away from the last place where the owner parked his car.«